 Low Sperm Count Treatment

-Low sperm count is a treatable area in the field of infertility, and thus the oligospermia treatment depends on the cause of the condition.
+Low sperm count is a treatable area in the field of infertility, and thus the oligospermia treatment or low sperm count treatment depends on the cause of the condition.
 A man who is suffering from varicocele, surgery for oligospermia sperm count is the most common treatment.
 For low sperm counts due to infections of the urinary or reproductive tract, antibiotics are prescribed to clear the infection.
 Medication and hormone replacement treatment is used when the cause of low sperm count is related to a hormonal imbalance.
 If a couple still finds it difficult to get pregnant, then it would be advisable for them to visit an infertility specialist and assisted reproductive technology might be recommended to facilitate conception either by IUI (Intrauterine insemination), IVF (In vitro fertilisation), ICSI (Intracytoplasmic sperm injection) and in cases where no sperm are found in the ejaculate or very low sperm count testicular sperm aspiration procedures are recommended which allow sperm to be suctioned and extracted from the testicles and then to be used in conjunction with IVF.

 Even though it takes only one sperm to fertilise an egg, but it takes millions of sperm to increase the chances of that one sperm to find its way to the egg and fertilise it, and thus create an embryo.
 In a normal sperm count, of the 40-200 million sperm present per mL of the ejaculate, only a few hundred sperm make it to the fallopian tubes.
 And then one healthy sperm will release an enzyme that will help to penetrate the eggshell.